actris/data-management-plan/DMP/initial-DMP.md

   * Long-term archiving and preservation of ACTRIS level 1 to level 3 data and data products
   * Access to ACTRIS data, data products, and digital tools through a single point of entry, the ACTRIS data user interface
   * Documentation of data, data flow, citation service, and data attribution, including version control, data traceability, and interoperability,
   * Data curation and support for campaigns and dedicated research projects and initiatives, external or internal to ACTRIS.

-#### Specify the types and formats of data generated/collected
+#### The types and formats of data generated/collected
+The ACTRIS In situ data centre unit is supported by the [EBAS database infrastructure](http://ebas.nilu.no/ResourcesATMOS/AboutEBAS.pdf).
+Data submitted to EBAS need to be formatted in the EBAS NASA-Ames format by the data provider, and there is exsisting instructions and template for each instrument/group of instruments.
+[The EBAS NASA-Ames format](https://projects.nilu.no//ccc/tfmm/kjeller_2016/EBAS_Data_Format_2016-10.pdf) is based on the ASCII text NASA-Ames 1001 format, but contains additional metadata specifications ensuring proper documentation from the [https://ebas-submit.nilu.no/](EBAS-Submit documentation) website as well as tools for [file-generation](http://dev-ebas-file-generation-tool.nilu.no/)(beta) and [file-submission](https://ebas-submit-tool.nilu.no/).

 #### Specify if existing data is being re-used (if any)
 #### Specify the origin of the data
 #### State the expected size of the data (if known)